God of War (2018 video game): Sales

-During its release week in the United Kingdom, God of War became the fastest-selling entry in the franchise, selling 35% more physical units than God of War III.
-The game remained at the top of the all format sales chart for six consecutive weeks through April and May, setting a record for a PlayStation 4 exclusive having the most consecutive weeks at number one.
-It sold 46,091 units in its first week on sale in Japan, which placed it at number two on the sales chart.
-The game sold over 3.1 million units worldwide within three days of its release, making it the fastest-selling PlayStation 4 exclusive at the time.
-The game was the fastest-selling game of the month of its release and contributed to the PlayStation 4 being the best-selling console of that month.
-In total, the game sold over 5 million units in its first month, with 2.1 million in digital sales.
-By May 2019, the game had sold over 10 million units worldwide, making it the best-selling game in the series.
-By August 2021, total sales of the game had exceeded over 19.5 million units, making it the best-selling PlayStation 4 game.
+During its release week in the United Kingdom, God of War became the fastest-selling entry in the franchise, selling 35% more physical copies than God of War III.
+It remained at the top of the all format sales chart for six consecutive weeks through April and May, setting a record for a PlayStation 4 exclusive having the most consecutive weeks at number one.
+It sold 46,091 copies in its first week on sale in Japan, which placed it at number two on the sales chart.
+It sold over 3.1 million copies worldwide within three days of its release, making it the fastest-selling PlayStation 4 exclusive at the time.
+It was the fastest-selling game of the month of its release and contributed to the PlayStation 4 being the best-selling console of that month.
+In total, God of War sold over 5 million copies in its first month, with 2.1 million in digital sales.
+By May 2019, it had sold over 10 million units worldwide, making it the best-selling game in the series.
+By August 2021, total sales had exceeded over 19.5 million units, making it the best-selling PlayStation 4 game.
 By March 2022, the Windows version had sold 971,000 units, giving a total of over 20.4 million units sold.
-By November 2022, the game had sold 23 million units.
+By November 2022, God of War had sold 23 million copies.

 Accolades

 God of War won Game of the Year awards from several gaming publications, including British Academy Games Awards, The Blade, CNET, Destructoid, D.I.C.E.
 Awards, Empire, Entertainment Weekly, G1, The Game Awards, Game Developers Choice Awards, Game Informer, Game Revolution, GamesRadar+, IGN, Nerdist, New York Game Awards, Polygon, Push Square, Slant Magazine, Time, Variety, and VideoGamer.com.
-The game was named among the best games of the 2010s by Areajugones, BuzzFeed, GameSpew, GamesRadar+, Gaming Age, GamingBolt, The Hollywood Reporter, IGN, Metacritic, Slant Magazine, Stuff, and VG247.
-It was voted as the winner of IGNs Best Video Game of All Time.
+God of War was named among the best games of the 2010s by Areajugones, BuzzFeed, GameSpew, GamesRadar+, Gaming Age, GamingBolt, The Hollywood Reporter, IGN, Metacritic, Slant Magazine, Stuff, and VG247.
+In 2021, it was voted as the winner of IGNs Best Video Game of All Time.
+In 2025, Rolling Stone named God of War the 39th-greatest video game.

-The game was nominated for Game of the Show, Best PlayStation 4 Game, and Best Action Game at IGNs Best of E3 2016 Awards.
+God of War was nominated for Game of the Show, Best PlayStation 4 Game, and Best Action Game at IGNs Best of E3 2016 Awards.
 It won the award for Game of the Year, Best PlayStation 4 Game, Best Action-Adventure Game, Best Art Direction, and Best Story at IGNs Best of 2018 Awards.
 It was a runner-up for Best Graphics, and was nominated for Best Music.